 Use Apple’s Activity Monitor

-found inside of the Utility Folder located within the Applications Folder to identify and then remove unnecessary applications that tax your system (CPU, GPU, RAM, storage, network, etc).
-OS and applications can consume considerable resources and significantly increase temperatures without you having launched an application or executed a task, such as Spotlight indexing
+found inside of the Utility Folder located within the Applications Folder to identify and then disable unnecessary applications that tax your system (CPU, GPU, RAM, storage, network, etc).
+OS and applications can consume considerable resources and increase temperatures without you having launched an application or executed a task, such as Spotlight indexing

 , Diagnostic Submission